ZiadSharaf/ZiadSharaf/README.md

 Here are a few of my highlighted projects:

   - 📊 [Car Sales Project](https://github.com/ZiadSharaf/Car-Sales-Project)
   Cleaned and analyzed a car sales dataset containing 30 manufacturers and 157 models.
-Predicted missing values using machine learning in Python and built interactive dashboards using Excel (Power Query, Power Pivot, DAX) to uncover insights for stakeholders.
+Predicted missing values using machine learning in Python and built interactive dashboards using Excel to uncover insights for stakeholders.
   💡 Technologies used: Python, scikit-learn, Excel (Power Query, Power Pivot, DAX)

   - 📊 [Multi Channel Queue Simulation System for a Petrol Station](https://github.com/ZiadSharaf/Multi-Channel-Queue-Simulation-System-for-a-Petrol-Station-)